hadleys-hope-lv426/darkweb-search-R/README.md

 python3 darkweb-search-R.py "cats" --engines ahmia onionland

 **🔧 Adding New Engines**
-Edit search_engines.json and add darkweb sites using the format below:
+I will aim to add more search engines shortly.
+But you can add your own darkweb search engines by editing the "search_engines.json" file and adding darkweb search sites using the format below:

 "ahmia": {
   "url": "http://ahmiafi3n2nldsy.onion/search/?q={query}",